oljung/portfolio-project-one/README.md

     - The main parts of the site will be displayed and given short information.
 These small infomartion segments will also contain a clickable link.
 This section will be divided into three parts with images to the left and right, and text in the center.

+- __The footer__

+    - The footer looks the same on every page of the site.
+It will contain links to some of the sources referenced on the site, such as Wizards of the Coast (the company behind DnD) as well as where to find many of the rule books mentioned on the site.

 ### Features left to implement (near future)

 Here a list of all features to be implemented